gregr/ina/nscheme/README.md

 interpretive overhead.
 Unlike standard Scheme, nScheme does not prescribe any particular form of program organization or approach to metaprogramming.
-Transformations and features that would typically be built into a complex, ahead-of-time compilation model can instead be achieved at runtime in a straightforward way by manipulating programs and live processes as data.
+Transformations and features that would typically be built into a complex, ahead-of-time compilation model can instead be achieved at runtime in a simpler way by manipulating programs and live processes as data.

 ## Deviations from Scheme

 - Some conventions from Racket are adopted:
   - Order of evaluation is left-to-right
-    - e.g., in a procedure application, first the operator is evaluated, then the operands are evaluated in the order they appear.
+    - e.g., in a procedure application, first the operator is evaluated, then the operands are evaluated in the order they appear, from left to right.
   - Internal definitions may be interleaved with expressions
-  - `letrec` behaves like Scheme's `letrec*`
+- By default, all definition scopes behave the same way.
+No distinct top-level is specified.
+  However, code-processing tools, such as REPLs, are free to choose alternative, ad-hoc behaviors that better suit their purpose.
+Anything is possible.
+- Definition scope construction is more specified than in Scheme: fewer programs are incorrect
+  - Definition scope is constructed iteratively with each definition operator being parsed according to the identifiers known at the time, even if those identifiers are shadowed later in the same definition scope.
+  - However, as in Scheme, an expression on the right-hand-side of a definition is not parsed until the complete definition scope is available.
+  - Although not specified this way in Scheme, this behavior happens to be consistent with typical Scheme implementations.
+    - Likely, this is because this behavior permits definition parsing that is efficient.
+Detecting violations of the Scheme standard on this issue would require multiple passes with complex bookkeeping.
+  - This behavior also allows us to introduce a shadowing identifier that may build off of the previous binding information of the same identifier.
+- `cond` and `case` will panic if no clause is chosen, rather than returning
-- Expressions that would typically return `(void)` (like `set!`, non-matching `cond` or `case`, etc.), instead return 0 values (i.e., `(values)`)
+- Expressions that would typically return a single `(void)` value (like `set!`, `when`, etc.), instead return 0 values (i.e., `(values)`).
-- variables are immutable by default
+- Variables are immutable by default.
-  - `set!` is only supported for variables introduced by special binders
+  - `set!` is only supported for variables introduced by special binders.
-- All S-expression types are immutable
+- All s-expression types are immutable.
-  - This even includes pairs, strings, bytevectors, and vectors
+  - This even includes pairs, strings, bytevectors, and vectors.
-  - Mutable vectors and bytevectors (i.e., mvectors and mbytevectors) are a distinct type of data
+  - Mutable vectors and bytevectors (i.e., mvectors and mbytevectors) are a distinct type of data, disjoint from the s-expression types.
-  - Special vectors (i.e., svectors) are a distinct type of immutable vector.
-    These are used to represent immutable record types that are disjoint from the s-expression types.
+  - Records are distinct vector-like types which may or may not be mutable.
+They are disjoint from the s-expression types.
-- Numbers, pairs, strings, bytevectors, and vectors don't have stable identities
-  - `eq?` on these types may not always return `#t` in cases where it is expected in Scheme
-  - the result of `eq?` on these types is still always `#f` for values that differ structurally
+- Equality and identity:
+  - Structurally equal `()`, `#t`, `#f`, symbols, and an unspecified range of small numbers, are always `eq?`.
+This is because they are considered unique objects that are either not allocated at all, or are uniquely allocated.
+  - All other values are non-uniquely allocated objects.
+They are only `eq?` if they were produced by the same allocation.
+For instance, each evaluation of `(vector)` produces a newly-allocated empty vector.
+    - Perhaps surprisingly, this means that all values produced by evaluating a particular `quote` expression are always `eq?`.
+The reason why is that evaluating a `quote` expression always produces the exact object that has been embedded in the `quote` expression structure itself.
+      Therefore, it must be the case that the same object, in the sense of `eq?`, is being returned each time.
+      - Every `quote` expression is itself a value that must be allocated and constructed programmatically, with some value embedded inside, before it is evaluated.
+That embedded value must also either be a non-allocated value, or is allocated, before the `quote` expression is evaluated.
+For instance, `read` will build such `quote` expressions, performing any allocations necessary to do so.
+And so the values returned by evaluating any particular `quote` expression will always be the exact same object.
+      - So each evaluation of the same `(quote #())` expression returns the exact same empty vector object.
+        - Different `(quote #())` expressions may return different empty vector objects.
+It depends on whether or not the embedded empty vector is the same allocated object.
-  - `eqv?` will return `#t` for structurally identical numbers
+  - `eqv?` returns `#t` for structurally equal numbers, and in every case that `eq?` returns `#t`.
-- Booleans, null, symbols, procedures, mbytevectors, and mvectors do have stable identities
-  - i.e., the behavior of `eq?` is analogous to its behavior in R7RS Scheme
+    - `eqv?` returning `#f` implies that `eq?` returns `#f`, but not vice versa.
+  - `equal?` returns `#t` for all structurally equal values of all s-expression types.
+That is, structurally equal, immutable, non-procedure, non-record values.
+For all procedures, records, mbytevectors, and mvectors, even empty ones, `equal?` returns the same result as `eq?`.
+  - All independently-constructed, non-uniquely allocated objects, except for numbers, can be reliably used as distinct identities according to `eq?`.
+    - e.g., every call to `cons` will return an object with a distinct identity.
+    - Even large numbers are not reliable for this because the implementation may commonalize them more aggressively than other types, unpredictably sharing allocated objects.
 - No primitive character type: a string is indivisible until it is decoded as a bytevector
   - e.g., `string->utf8` and `utf8->string`
   - no `string-ref`, since basis of decomposition depends on context